RenoNextRenoNext

 Contingency is money set aside for unknowns — things you discover when you open walls or dig footings.
 Use 10% for new construction or well-defined scope, 15-20% for renovations in homes built before 1980, and 25%+ for heritage homes or projects with structural uncertainties.
 Every renovation uncovers something.
 Homeowners who skip contingency end up scrambling for money mid-project or making bad compromises on quality.

 Usually different scopes.
 One contractor includes asbestos abatement and structural engineering, another assumes you handle permits, a third forgot to price the new HVAC ductwork.
-Get all three to itemize their quotes by trade, then compare line by line.
+Get all three to itemize their quotes by trade, then go through them line by line.
 A 10-15% difference is normal (overhead and profit vary), but 30%+ means someone is missing scope or padding the estimate.

 Not always.
 Get three quotes if you have clear drawings and specifications — it helps you understand market pricing and contractor reliability.
 Skip the three-quote dance if your project is custom or design-build, because you're not comparing apples to apples.
 One good contractor with a detailed estimate and solid references is better than three half-assed quotes.